To be considered for the Canada-China Scholars’ Exchange Program, the applicant must complete the following three-step process.

 - Copy of diploma: for the highest degree or diploma obtained.
 College or undergraduate students who have not yet obtained a post-secondary degree or diploma can upload a high school diploma.

 Applicants must complete and submit the online application from the China Scholarship Council website.
 Please use Firefox or Internet Explorer (11.0) to fill out the online application.
-The CSC requires that all applicants submit their online application form in English.
+The CSC requires that all applicants submit their online application form in English or in Chinese.

 - create a profile by clicking on “Register”;